Taliban sweep across Afghanistan's south; take 4 more cities

 While Kabul isn’t directly under threat yet, the resurgent Taliban were battling government forces in Logar province, some 80 kilometers (50 miles) from the capital.
 The U.S. military has estimated that Kabul could come under insurgent pressure within 30 days and that the Taliban could overrun the rest of the country within a few months.
 They have already taken over much of the north and west of the country.

-In the south, the insurgents swept through the three provincial capitals on Friday.
+In the south, the insurgents swept through three provincial capitals on Friday.

 Attaullah Afghan, the head of the provincial council in Helmand, said that the Taliban captured Lashkar Gah following weeks of heavy fighting and raised their white flag over governmental buildings.
 He said that three national army bases outside of the city remain under control of the government.

-Note: This story has been corrected to show that the Taliban have taken 17 provincial capitals, not 18, and to remove a reference to captured helicopters being Black Hawks supplied by the U.S. Their make and origin was unclear.